 All things considered, the cost outlined above is on par with an annual web hosting plan that would give you complete control and autonomy of your website and business.

 A powered-by-Etsy website is not an independent website despite the marketing efforts to convince you otherwise.
 It is still an Etsy shop.
 If you violate the terms of the service agreement, your Etsy account will be suspended, terminated, and disappear along with your website.
 For the cost of having a website powered by Etsy, sellers would be better served by choosing one of the many hosted shopping cart solutions (Big Cartel, Shopify, Wix, Squarespace, etc.) available that are not dependent on Etsy.

 Don’t let this happen to your online business.

 Imagine the panic and horror when one day your shop is shut down unexpectantly on the busiest shopping weekend of the year.

 If the face of Pattern is not immune from an Etsy suspension then no seller is safe.
 Do not put all of your eggs in one basket!

-If you choose Pattern or remain on Etsy as your only selling platform, I highly recommend that you backup your Etsy shop on a regular basis by downloading a CSV file of your shop inventory or use an automated solution like Backtsy.
+If you choose Pattern or remain on Etsy as your only selling platform, I highly recommend that you back up your Etsy shop on a regular basis by downloading a CSV file of your shop inventory or using an automated solution like Backtsy.
 After each backup, save a copy on your hard drive or an external drive.
 Knowing that you have the latest version of your Etsy shop available to restore your shop or to export elsewhere will give you peace of mind.

 Since the purpose of this blog is to offer alternatives to Etsy that will allow you to have more control of your business, we will now consider other viable options.